evalarumbe/picoGym/README.md

 Using CTF challenges from [picoCTF](https://play.picoctf.org/) as an excuse to get practice with Node and Jest.

+This repo refers to the challenges by their original name, (i.e. the only naming convention is "there is no convention").

 **Spoiler:** this repo contains solutions.

 My approach for these puzzles: